How to Use Shiny Rubber Stamps and Maintain Them

 Keeping your Shiny rubber stamps clean is so important because you want to achieve quality impression all the time.

-Secondly, it’s so important because unclean stamps gather dust and dirt.
-And it’s so embarrassing when people find you using such a stamp.
+Secondly, it’s so crucial because unclean stamps gather dust and dirt.
+And it’s so embarrassing when people find you using such a rubber stamp.
 It makes you look unprofessional.
-You therefore have to be careful because such small things can make you to be perceived differently in the minds of others.
+You, therefore, have to be careful because such small things can cause you to be perceived differently in the minds of others.

 Thirdly, it’s important because you want to preserve the longevity of your stamps.
-For instance, date stamps are supposed to work for 10 years before they expire.
-And what makes them expire is the date band that is limited to not more than 10 years.
-But stamps without dates can be used for more than 10 years.
+For instance, date stamps are supposed to work for ten years before they expire.
+And what makes them expire is the date band that is limited to not more than ten years.
+But stamps without dates can be used for more than ten years.

 To clean your Shiny rubber stamps, you need to have stamp cleaners.
 These special cleaners are available in rubber stamp stores.
 If you don’t have a stamp cleaner, you can still clean your stamps with soap and water.
 Most inks can be removed using normal soapy water.
 Use an old toothbrush to clean away any ink that is sticking on the stamps.